 Device implementations MUST support both OpenGL ES 1.0 and 2.0, as embodied and detailed in the Android SDK documentations.
+Device implementations SHOULD support OpenGL ES 3.0 on devices capable of supporting OpenGL ES 3.0.
 Device implementations MUST also support Android Renderscript, as detailed in the Android SDK documentation [Resources, 8].

-Device implementations MUST also correctly identify themselves as supporting OpenGL ES 1.0 and 2.0.
+Device implementations MUST also correctly identify themselves as supporting OpenGL ES 1.0, OpenGL ES 2.0, or OpenGL ES 3.0.
 That is:

-The managed APIs (such as via the GLES10.getString() method) MUST report support for OpenGL ES 1.0 and 2.0 The native C/C++ OpenGLAPIs (that is, those available to apps via libGLES_v1CM.so, libGLES_v2.so, or libEGL.so) MUST report support for OpenGLES 1.0 and 2.0.
+- The managed APIs (such as via the GLES10.getstring() method) MUST report support for OpenGL ES 1.0 and OpenGL ES 2.0 - The native C/C++ OpenGL APIs (that is, those available to apps via libGLES_v1CM.so, libGLES_v2.so, or libEGL.so) MUST report support for OpenGL ES 1.0 and OpenGL ES 2.0.